 Technology is a significant part of Freed-Hardeman University's graduate programs.
-Students benefit from varied technologies including electronic library services and resources, access to numerous computer labs, e-mail accounts, state-of-the-art campus network, multi-media instructional equipment, administrative software and hardware supporting all academic programs, online access to student's account and student's grades, and others.
-Each student registering for graduate credit will be assessed a technology fee of \$17 per graduate credit hour.
+Students benefit from varied technologies including electronic library services and resources, access to email accounts, state-of-the-art campus network, multi-media instructional equipment, administrative software and hardware supporting all academic programs, online access to student's account and student's grades, and others.
+Each student registering for graduate credit will be assessed a technology fee of \$40 per graduate credit hour.